About Us

 B.Nat Res (Hons)

-Rob has worked in the environmental sector for over 35 years since graduating from university, working as an outback ecologist, educator and researcher running his own businesses including Evidentiary undertaking and applying evidence based research.
+Rob has worked in the environmental sector for over 35 years since graduating from university, working as an outback ecologist, educator and researcher running his own businesses including Evidentiary undertaking and applying systematic evidence based research.
 He also currently lectures at Monash University with the Masters of Sustainability course.

-As an outback ecologist for over 15 years Rob spent many months each year undertaking field work in isolated outback landscapes, often solo, sleeping in a swag benath the stars.
+As an outback ecologist for over 15 years Rob spent many months each year undertaking field work in isolated outback landscapes, often solo, sleeping in a swag beneath the stars.
 During this time he developed bush craft skills including survival skills, navigation, bush cooking, animal tracking and “reading” the bush.

 Regular contact with nature has always been a fundamental part of the maintenance of Rob’s physical and mental health for restoration, relaxation and re-engaging the senses and he is passionate about sharing these skills with other people.